Overview

 and less closely supervised by the government than in the United States.
 Foreign

-Lack of Liquidity.
-The Portfolio may invest in thinly traded and relatively illiquid securities
+BWM’s strategies may invest in thinly traded and relatively illiquid securities or those

-or those securities may not be traded at the time the Portfolio invested or may cease to be
+securities may not be traded at the time a client’s account invested or may cease to be traded

-traded after the Portfolio invests.
-The Portfolio also may acquire significant positions in
+after an account invests.
+Client accounts also may acquire significant positions in some

-sales of thinly traded securities could depress the market value of those securities and
+traded securities could potentially depress the market value of those securities and

-thereby reduce the Portfolio’s profitability or increase its losses.
+thereby reduce the account’s profitability or increase its losses.
 Such circumstances or

-events could affect the Portfolio’s gain or loss materially and adversely.
+events could affect client account gains or losses materially and adversely.

 Regulatory Risks